5l1v3r1/pragmash/README.md

 This is my personal to-do list.

- * Create string substitution routines
  * Create file system manipulation functions:
    * Chmod
  * Add `break` built-in for leaving loops.
  * Add `and` and `or` commands for conditions.
- * Create REPL
+ * Support up arrow in REPL